AprilSylph/XKit-Rewritten/README.md

 - [Get this extension for Firefox](https://addons.mozilla.org/addon/xkit-rewritten/)

 ## Usage
 Click the addon icon in your browser toolbar to open the control panel.

-### *Configuration* tab
-The main section, which allows you to enable, disable, and configure the addon's individual features.

-#### To search for a feature
-Simply type into the search box to filter to features which have information or preferences containing that substring.
-#### To enable or disable a feature
-Click the toggle button to the right of the feature's information.
+- **To enable a feature**, click the toggle switch to the right of its information
-#### To configure a feature
-Open its preferences by clicking on the feature's information, or the white space containing it.
+- **To configure a feature**, click its information or the white space containing it

-### *Backup* tab
-The backup section allows you to manage your configuration data.

 ## Support
 Need help?
 Start a new discussion or open an issue in this repository.
 Please check existing discussions/issues before opening your own.

 ## Credits